Almost all thermostat problems, will have some effect on your engines performance.

 - Engine Takes A Long Time To Warm Up

 - Engine Overheating

 Most Thermostat Problems Happen In One Of Two Ways:

-- If the thermostat becomes stuck in the open position, there is continuous flow of coolant into the radiator causing the engine to run cold.
-Overcooled engines run inefficiently, which leads to increased fuel consumption and higher emission levels and engine parts enduring more wear.
+There is continuous flow of coolant into the radiator causing the engine to run cold.
+Also, overcooled engines run inefficiently.
+Which leads to increased fuel consumption and higher emission levels.
+As a result, engine parts enduring more wear.
 In addition, the car interior will not heat up properly.

-- If the thermostat becomes stuck in the closed position, the circulation of the coolant is blocked so the coolant cannot get to the radiator to be cooled which causes the engine to overheat.
+The circulation of the coolant is blocked.
+So, the coolant cannot get to the radiator to be cooled.
+As a result, causing the engine to overheat.

-If your engine has overheated for any reason, Replace your thermostat.
+So, if your engine has overheated for any reason, replace your thermostat.
 Thermostats are cheap and can be purchased at your local auto parts store.